alexliu4/catastrophe/README.md

 If you do not have Python, you can download the latest version [here](https://www.python.org/downloads/), which should come with `pip` installed.

-To recursively download the required modules, run the following commands:
+To download the required modules, run the following commands:

 ```bash
 cd path/to/cloned/repo